Thinking of Day Trading? Know the Risks.

 By Lori Schock, Director of the SEC’s Office of Investor Education and Advocacy

-There has been a lot of talk recently about day trading.
+There is a lot of talk about day trading.
 Some tout it as a way to make big money fast and others have unfortunately fallen victim to the risks of engaging in this type of speculative investing.
-If you are thinking about day trading, I urge you to think again.
 Day trading is serious business and not something you just dabble in for fun, particularly if you are using leveraged investment strategies or trading leveraged products.

-Whether you’re just starting out or you’re a seasoned investor, day trading is a complicated and risky form of investing.
-Bottom line−unless you understand the risks you’re taking, and the economics and performance of leveraged investment strategies, such as trading on margin, or using options or leveraged products, you should not engage in day trading.
+Whether you’re just starting out or you’re a seasoned investor, day trading is a complicated form of investing.
+Bottom line−unless you understand the risks you’re taking, and the economics and performance of leveraged investment strategies, such as trading on margin, or using options or leveraged products, you should consider whether day trading is right for you.

 You Can Lose Everything and More…